-BNC primarily targets its Transit-Centered Community Development (T-CCD) investments within Central Baltimore north of Penn Station, in Southwest Baltimore around the West Baltimore MARC station and on strategies to strengthen community engagement in planning for the proposed Red Line Corridor.
+BNC targeted its Transit-Centered Community Development (T-CCD) investments within Central Baltimore north of Penn Station, in Southwest Baltimore around the West Baltimore MARC station and on strategies to strengthen community engagement in planning for the proposed Red Line Corridor.

-- Early analysis of T-CCD opportunities in Central Baltimore and the West Baltimore MARC station area that have helped shape larger scale plans.
+- Early analysis of T-CCD opportunities in Central Baltimore and the West Baltimore MARC station area helping to shape larger scale plans and additional investment.

 - Transit Around the Nation trips in partnership with Citizens Planning and Housing Association, Greater Baltimore Committee and Neighborhood Design.
 Lessons learned led to the groundbreaking Red Line Community Compact.